-- (6) z/OS: A prefix qualifier equal to the defined TSO prefix, otherwise the ACF userid associated with the SELCOPY execution, is automatically included in fileid if: - 1. fileid is an unquoted literal or a field definition which does not include enclosing quotes or apostrophes as part of the field text. - 2.
-Environment option DSNPFX=YES (the default) is in effect.
+- (6) z/OS: A prefix qualifier equal to the defined TSO prefix, otherwise the ACF userid associated with the SELCOPY execution, is automatically included in fileid if both of the following are true: - 1. fileid is an unquoted literal or a field definition which does not include enclosing quotes or apostrophes as part of the field text. - 2.
+Environment option DSNPFX=YES is in effect.